Documentation

 export NXTONE_API_KEY="nxt_live_k8s7d..." export NXTONE_SERVICE_NAME="order-service" # Deploy your application as normal ./gradlew bootRun

 That's it.
-NxtOne will begin capturing execution data immediately.
-You'll see your first knowledge graph within minutes of your first request.
+NxtOne will begin capturing software behavior immediately.
+You'll see insights within minutes of your first request.

 Configuration Reference